`Sandarbha`

 • It didn't ask me to visit a temple or light up the candles at a church.
 In fact it didn't sound religious at all.
 It calls for realization of your inner "self" and it says once you know yourself, you are the God!

-• It came as a fresh air to my goal (outcome) oriented thirty years through the corporate ladder.
-Everything should not be a calculation.
-I should be able to do things just for my (inner) sake.
-In fact Gita simplifies this conundrum - "What to do ?" .
-Should I indulge in activities that give me pleasure or should I invest myself into what my mind deems as "Righteous" ?
-And many times "Righteous" does appear difficult.
-Gita says , if you weed out the desires; what is left out there is "righteous".
-It is so because "actions" are either driven by our "inner self" or by the "desires".
-There is no other source of "actions".
-And it is a myth that "righteous" can't be fun filled.
-Careful removal of desires also revels that engaging in righteous actions is the biggest source of divine pleasure.
-Gita says that people who are indulged in actions under influence of desires, actually work very hard.
-They burn themselves in the fire of desires.
+• It came as a breath of fresh air after my thirty years of goal-oriented climbing of the corporate ladder.
+Not everything should be a calculation.
+I should be able to do things for my own (inner) sake.
+In fact, the Gītā simplifies this conundrum: "What to do?"
+Should I indulge in activities that give me pleasure, or should I invest myself in what my mind deems "righteous"?
+And many times, the "righteous" path appears difficult.
+The Gītā says that if you weed out desires, what remains is "righteous."
+This is because "actions" are driven either by our "inner self" or by "desires."
+There is no other source of "actions."
+And it is a myth that "righteousness" can't be fun-filled.
+The careful removal of desires also reveals that engaging in righteous actions is the greatest source of divine pleasure.
+The Gītā says that people who act under the influence of desires actually work very hard.
+They burn themselves in the fire of their desires.
 But such hard work leads them to greater bondage and thus even bigger waves of joy and grief.

 • Being attached to "Actions" made me more effective at my chores.
 I got better at fitness.
 Once I stopped chasing a number for "Financial Independence" and started focusing on right investment actions, the number automatically came through.